Intrinsic training dynamics of deep neural networks: Introduction

 \section{Introduction}

-A central question in deep learning theory is how the complexity of high-dimensional gradient-based training can give rise to simpler, lower-dimensional dynamics.
-In this work, we explore when the gradient flow on high-dimensional parameters $\theta$ naturally induces a gradient flow on a lower-dimensional variable $z = \phi(\theta)$, where $\phi$ captures structural aspects of the model.
+A central question in deep learning theory is how the complexity of gradient-based training can give rise to simpler, lower-dimensional dynamics.
+In this work, we explore when the gradient flow on parameters $\theta$ naturally induces a gradient flow on a ``lifted'' variable $z = \phi(\theta)$, where $\phi$ captures structural aspects of the model.

-\paragraph{Intrinsic lower dimensional flow} The study of high-dimensional optimization flows arising in the training of neural networks often benefits from the identification of lower-dimensional intrinsic dynamics.
-Specifically, it is of considerable interest to rewrite a high-dimensional parameter flow $\theta(t)$ in terms of an lower-dimensional representation $z(t) = \phi(\theta(t))$, using a suitable {architecture-related} reparametrization $\phi$.
-When the reduced flow on $z(t)$ admits a mirror flow representation, one gains access to powerful analytical tools rooted in convex optimization theory, allowing explicit characterization of the implicit bias induced by gradient-based optimization algorithms.
-In particular, prior research has successfully leveraged mirror flow formulations to rigorously demonstrate implicit regularization effects, such as sparsity in scalar linear neural networks and two-layer networks with a single neuron (\cite{gunasekar}), as well as maximum-margin classification for logistic regression problems in separable data scenarios (\cite{soudry,chizat}).
-Recent work by \cite{li22} identifies sufficient conditions under which the reparametrization $\phi$ makes the flow a mirror flow, requiring that the parametrization be commuting.
-However, this commuting condition is rarely satisfied in practical scenarios.
-A weaker condition, introduced by \cite{marcotte2023abide}, demands merely that the parametrization be involutive, thus ensuring that the flow on $z(t)$ can still be expressed as a Riemannian gradient flow (but not necessarly a mirror flow anymore) dependent solely on $z$ and the initial parameters $\theta(0)$. \cite{marcotte2023abide} have shown that this weaker condition applies specifically to the parametrization used in two-layer ReLU networks (\cite{stock_embedding_2022}).
+{\bf Intrinsic lifted flow.} The study of optimization flows arising in the training of neural networks often benefits from the identification of lower-dimensional intrinsic dynamics.
+Specifically, due to the natural symmetries of linear and ReLU networks, it is of considerable interest to rewrite a parameter flow $\theta(t)$ in terms of an representation $z(t) = \phi(\theta(t))$, using a suitable {architecture-related} reparametrization $\phi$ (often called a {\em lifting}) that factors out certain symmetries.

+When dissected, the most advanced recent results characterizing the implicit bias induced by gradient-based optimization algorithms notably rely on two key analysis ingredients: (i) establishing that the dynamics of $z(t)$ is {\em intrinsic}, i.e., that it can be expressed as a Riemannian gradient flow with a metric depending only on $z$ and the initial parameters $\theta(0)$; (ii) further proving that this flow on $z(t)$ admits a {\em mirror flow representation}.
+With the combination of these two ingredients one gains access to powerful analytical tools rooted in convex optimization theory, allowing explicit characterization of the induced implicit bias.
+In particular, prior research has successfully leveraged mirror flow formulations to rigorously demonstrate implicit regularization effects, such as sparsity in scalar linear neural networks and two-layer networks with a single neuron \citep{gunasekar}, as well as maximum-margin classification for logistic regression problems in separable data scenarios \citep{soudry,chizat}.